zengbing15/lumos_doc/docs/introduction/workflow.md

 id: workflow
 title: Workflow
 ---
-The DApp development generally follows the following basic steps:
+The development of a DApp generally follows the following basic steps:

 1. Prepare the basic skills: